yml/docker_django_tutorial/README.md

 Obviously in the setup above I have committed few files that are in the `.gitignore` list on my usual project:

 * bash_history
-* the files in the .vscode and the .devcontainer.json.
+* the files in the `.vscode` and the `.devcontainer.json`.
 If most of your team use vscode it might be useful to share them between the team members.

-Please do not hesitate to let me know what is your preferred tricks.
+Please do not hesitate to let me know what your preferred trick is.